Powerlifting: Bench press

-With his or her back resting on the bench, the lifter takes the loaded bar at arm's length.
-The lifter lowers the bar to the chest.
+With the lifter resting on the bench, the lifter takes the loaded bar at arm's length.
+At the discretion of the referee's signal, the lifter lowers the bar to the chest.
 When the bar becomes motionless on the chest, the referee gives a press command.
-Then the referee will call 'Rack' and the lift is completed as the weight is returned to the rack.
+Then the referee will call 'rack' and the lift is completed as the weight is returned to the rack.

-The front of the bench must be placed on the platform facing the head referee.
+The bench equipment will be placed on the platform with the head facing the front or angled up to 45 degrees.
+The head referee will be positioned on the head side of the bench press discipline.

-The lifter must lie backward with shoulders and buttocks in contact with the flat bench surface.
-The lifter's shoes or toes must be in solid contact with the platform or surface.
-The position of the head is optional.

 To achieve firm footing, a lifter of any height may use discs or blocks to build up the surface of the platform.
 Whichever method is chosen, the shoes must be in a solid contact with the surface.
-If blocks are used, they shall not exceed 45 cm x 45 cm.

-Not more than five and not less than two loaders/spotters shall be in attendance.
-The lifter may enlist the help of one or more of the designated spotters or enlist a personal spotter in removing the bar from the racks.
-Only designated spotters may remain on the platform during the lift.
-The lift off must be to arm's length and not down to the chest.
-A designated spotter, having provided a centre lift off, must immediately clear the area in front of the head referee and move to either side of the bar.
-If the personal spotter does not immediately leave the platform area and/or in any way distracts or impedes the head referees' responsibilities, the referees may determine that the lift is unacceptable, and be declared "no lift" by the referees and given three red lights.
+A lift off may be used by the discretion of the lifter to arm's length.
+A designated spotter, having provided a centre lift off, must immediately clear the area in front of the head referee.
+If the personal spotter does not immediately leave the platform area and/or is in any way which impedes the head referees' responsibilities, the referees may determine that the lift is unacceptable, and be declared "no lift" by the referees and given three red lights.